kaven276/noradle/README.md

-Noradle is for Node & Oracle integration.
-Noradle has three large parts.
+Noradle is for Node & Oracle integration, with the aid of Node, just write nearly all business logic in a infomation system in PL/SQL store procedure code, node, in front of oracle, provide access to oracle by HTTP, and node javascript code can access oracle directly by noradle NDBC, oracle plsql can send out message to node by repeat NDBC call.

-The formal repository name is 'noradle', see [noradle](https://github.com/kaven276/noradle) for latest version.
+The formal repository name is 'noradle', **all-node-oracle** is just a synonym used for npm search and github search, never `npm install all-node-oracle`.

+see [noradle](https://github.com/kaven276/noradle) for latest version in github.

+see [noradle](https://www.npmjs.com/package/noradle) for latest npm publishment in npm registry.

 The work at Now
 ==========